Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 This is because there is no other good option to go with:

-(a) The Leaf Guard ® gutters and other similar types only work in debris free situations (see our Comparison Web Page for details). also they are far too expensive, since they cost as much as expensive copper gutters.
+Leaf Guard ® gutters and other similar types only work in debris free situations (see our Comparison Web Page for details). also they are far too expensive, since they cost as much as expensive copper gutters.
 General contractors work to keep housing prices down and maximize their profits, so they are far too cheap to ever go that route.
 That is why you never see copper gutters on a new house, unless it was specifically ordered that way by the buyer and are willing to pay through the nose for them.

 (b) Even though the older half round gutters are cheap, since they take less sheet metal to make a 5" gutter, they were made from one of the very first continuous gutter machines, before they developed more complex gutter machines, and were obsolete about half a century ago.
 They are a terrible way to go, since they are too shallow, very hard to level, do not have the strength to resist the pressure of a ladder against them, and look worse than plastic gutters; in that they look even more like your house was fitted with external plumbing pipes.
-Because these half-round gutters are crap and ugly, there are very few gutter contractors in the USA who still have a half-round gutter machine, so they could never keep up with the demand of new construction.
+Because these half-round gutters are crap and ugly, there are very few Gutter Contractor in the USA who still have a half-round gutter machine, so they could never keep up with the demand of new construction.

 (c) See just above for the reasons the plastic gutters are utter garbage.